Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 How do I stop my projector screen from curling?

-To stop screen curling, the screen should be pulled down by any weight.
+To stop the screen from curling, the screen should be pulled down by any weight.
 To do this, just tie stones with the bottom ends of the screen.

-This issue can be resolved by a little DIY trick.
-You can wrap small stones in a piece of cloth then tie a hook with a string and then attach that string with the bottom of the screen.
+This issue can be resolved with a little DIY trick.
+You can wrap small stones in a piece of cloth then tie a hook with a string and then attach that string to the bottom of the screen.

 Now simply hook that stone to the screen.
 This stone will apply force on the screen when it is unfolded, and it will stop curling it.

 You can hook metal weights with it too.

 Can you put a projector screen in the dryer?

 You can’t put every projector screen in the dryer, only those that are not coated with light absorption materials.

 Those screens are made with simple clothes.
 These screens are usually very cheap.
 They can be put in a dryer like regular cloth.